dveni/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research intern at [Intelligent Systems Group](http://gsi.upm.es/es/) and a machine learning enthusiast looking for new solutions to everyday problems using my acquired knowledge and what I learn on the fly.
-Also, I am currently in my last year of my master's degree in Telecommunication Engineering at the Universidad Politécnica de Madrid.
+I am a research intern at [Intelligent Systems Group](http://gsi.upm.es/es/) while I study my last year of MSc in Telecommunication Engineering at ETSIT, UPM.
+Before, I received a BSc in Telecommunication Technologies and Services from the same university, where I participated in the Erasmus+ exchange program to study abroad for one year at the Politècnico di Torino.

-You will find in this website information about me, my projects and thoughts along my learning journey.
+Welcome to my website where you will find information about me, my projects, and thoughts along my learning journey.
 Kind of an enhanced resume where I don't only show what I have done, but what I know.

 Currently, this website is work in progress (: